karlomikus/theme/readme.md

 'Theme' => Karlomikus\Theme\Facade\Theme::class
 ```

-Next need to publish the config file:
+Next you need to publish the config file:

 ``` bash
 $ php artisan vendor:publish
 ```

-This will create a theme.php file in your config directory.
-There you can define your default path to themes directory.
+This will create a theme.php file in your config directory in which you can define your default path to themes directory.

 ## Theme setup

-Create new folder in your themes directory (default: public/themes) and add views folder (which will hold all your custom views) and theme.json file:
+Create new folder in your themes directory (default: public/themes) and add views folder (which will hold all your custom views)
-This file contains information about a specific theme.
+and theme.json file (contains information about a theme).

 ``` json
 {